 Studio spaces will be assigned to each artist based on individual needs.
 Modestly furnished work spaces will be located throughout the neighborhood, sometimes shared, sometimes individual.
 We will work with you to provide the features and furnishings you need to work.
 In addition, every resident artist will have access to the labs and studios at the Springfield Art Association (their studio facilities include the Condell Studio, Springfield’s best naturally lit 2D facility; a Jewelry / Metals Lab; Mixed Media Studio; Papermaking Studio; Ceramics Lab; and Mac Computer Lab).

 Artists will have the opportunity to exhibit their work while in their residency.
 Potential gallery facilities include the Springfield Art Association’s M.G.
-Nelson Family Gallery, SAA Collective Gallery, DEMO Project, and University of Illinois Springfield Visual Arts Gallery.
+Nelson Family Gallery, SAA Collective Gallery, and University of Illinois Springfield Visual Arts Gallery.
 DSI storefronts may be available for short term popup exhibitions.

 Opportunities abound for teaching at the SAA.
 The annual class schedule offers four eight-week sessions, weekend workshops, summer art camps, and special events.
 Resident artists will be allowed to offer classes of their own design in the media of their choice as well as opportunities to fill SAA teaching needs as they emerge.
-Teaching can be traded to cover the residency fees.
+Teaching can be traded to cover residency fees.